 The cleanup and closure project was successfully completed, thanks to public input and community partners who regularly participated in meetings and site walks.
 PG&E held regular meetings with the Hunters Point Project Advisory Committee (PAC) to discuss the cleanup and restoration efforts at the site.
 With the PAC’s input, the project team carried out the work needed in a manner that was sensitive to site neighbors.
 The PAC was made up of the following groups:

-In fall 2013, the NOW_Hunters Point program launched on the PG&E Hunters Point Site (next to Heron's Head Park near the intersection of Cargo Way and Jennings Street).
-NOW_Hunters Point is a series of events intended to inspire and inform the re-visioning process for the former power plant site.
+In 2013, the NOW Hunters Point Program was launched on the PG&E Hunters Point Power Plant site (next to Heron’s Head Park near the intersection of Cargo Way and Jennings Street).
+NOW Hunters Point is a series of events intended to inspire and inform citizens of the new vision for the former power plant site.

 Over the past three years, over 40 community-focused events have been hosted such as movie nights, an annual circus event, a BBQ cook-off, art camp, and health/job fairs.
 Over 11,000 people have attended.
 All the events were intended to preserve the community’s rich history and gather ideas for the future of the site.

 More community-oriented events are coming in 2017.
 For additional information about interim-use activities and events, visit NOW Hunters Point.

 Community members attending one of the regular movie nights held as part of the NOW Hunters Point program.

 PG&E has implemented sustainability and local hiring practices that benefit workers, the community and the environment.
 These include: